The Appeals Process in an SSDI/SSI Case and Denied Disability

 There are four possible stages to the process of appealing the denial of an original Social Security disability insurance (SSDI) or Supplemental Security Income (SSI).

 At Jan Dils, Attorneys at Law “Social Security Disability Attorneys Virginia“, we are happy to provide legal advice and representation at any stage of your SSDI/SSI application or appeal.
-The sooner you get help from Social Security Disability Attorneys that help with disability claims ,with advanced experience, the better your chances of a successful outcome after your application for disability benefits has been denied.
+The sooner you get help from Social Security Disability Attorneys that help with disability claims, with advanced experience, the better your chances of a successful outcome after your application for disability benefits has been denial.

 Request for Reconsideration

-This is the first stage in the appeal if your application for Social Security disability benefits has been denied and satisfied with a denied disability.
+This is the first stage in the appeal if your application for Social Security disability benefits has been denied and satisfied with a social security disability denial.
 You have 60 days after receiving the letter of denial to file the Request for Reconsideration.

-If you haven’t already sought legal help from our office, contact us immediately when you receive the letter of denial.
+If you haven’t already sought legal help from our office, contact us immediately when you receive the letter of social security disability denial.
 We need as much time as possible to build a strong case on your behalf.

 It will take about 3-5 months for the Social Security Administration to make a decision on your Request for Reconsideration.
 If your Request for Reconsideration is approved, then you will receive SSDI or SSI benefits dating back to the date of your original application.